Hydrodynamic Ratchet for Tracer Transport in a Soft Microchannel: A Detailed Analysis: THEORETICAL MODEL

 To model the dynamics of a microscopic tracer particle suspended in the fluid, we employ the Langevin framework.
 This approach treats the particle's motion as a combination of deterministic drag from the surrounding fluid and stochastic kicks from thermal fluctuations.
 The equation of motion is given by:

-Where $\gamma$ is the damping constant of the tracer particle in the fluid, $T$ is the temperature, and $k_B$ is the Boltzmann constant.
+In the above equation, $\gamma$ is the damping constant of the tracer particle in the fluid, $T$ is the temperature, and $k_B$ is the Boltzmann constant.
 Here $\boldsymbol{\xi}(t) = (\xi_r(t), \xi_{\theta}(t), \xi_z(t))$ represents the noise vector whose components are delta-correlated stationary Gaussian processes with zero mean, satisfying:

 and